* Why Retreat? *

 Retreat: an act of moving back or withdrawing

 Every now and then we all need to slow down and pull back from our everyday lives.
 I mean to really slow down and have room to reset and reboot.
 Slowing down beyond a 60 minute yoga class and a night in.
-To have space held for you to reconnect, have permission to just be, digest what’s been happening in the recent past, unwind accumulated tensions and to have support, or in fact be guided as you remember yourself and the bright light that inside your heart.
+To have space held for you to reconnect, have permission to just be, digest what’s been happening in the recent past, unwind accumulated tensions and to have support, or in fact be guided as you remember yourself and find your spark.

 Its rare nowadays to gift ourselves such time and yet it is so essential!
 Most of us move to a rhythm that is not our own but superimposed and this becomes the expected norm- society scheduling with a couple of our’s of me time in which we cook , clean, plan, sleep and …repeat.